Apply to build new or redevelop existing long-term care beds

 - the Minister's restrictions due to owner concentration and sector balance

-- the Director’s determination on the eligibility of a licensee (including financial viability, regulatory compliance/ inspections performance reviews)
+- the Director's determination on the eligibility of a licensee (including financial viability, regulatory compliance and inspections performance reviews)

 - public consultation

-Upon completing all licensing review requirements under the Long-Term Care Homes Act, 2007 (LTCHA) and Regulation 79/10, the Director can make a decision regarding the issuance of a licence or licence undertaking, or the Minister may make a decision to grant an approval.
+Upon completing all licensing review requirements under the Fixing Long-Term Care Act, 2021 (FLTCA) and O. Reg.
+246/22, the Director can make a decision regarding the issuance of a licence or licence undertaking, or the Minister may make a decision to grant an approval.

 If you have questions regarding the call for applications, email the Ministry of Long-Term Care at LTCdevelopment@ontario.ca.